benblack769/ssh-scheduler/README.md

 finished: example_batch_script.sh.1; echo "one job"         # jobs finishing normally
 started: example_batch_script.sh.3;  export CUDA_VISIBLE_DEVICES=0 && echo "another job" && echo "a combined job (bash syntax applies)"
 failed: example_batch_script.sh.2; echo "jobs will tell you if they fail" && exit 1     # jobs exiting with non-zero code (indicating a possible error, should check job_results/example_batch_script.sh.2)
-started: example_batch_script.sh.4;  export CUDA_VISIBLE_DEVICES=1 && bash local.sh && echo "you can also call local files because they are copied by the remote by the default value of --copy-forward"
+started: example_batch_script.sh.4;  export CUDA_VISIBLE_DEVICES=1 && bash local.sh && echo "you can also call local files because they are copied by the remote by the default value of --copy-forwards"
 finished: example_batch_script.sh.3; echo "another job" && echo "a combined job (bash syntax applies)"
-failed: example_batch_script.sh.4; bash local.sh && echo "you can also call local files because they are copied by the remote by the default value of --copy-forward" # in this case the error is that local.sh is not in the current directory (need to run examples/local.sh)
+failed: example_batch_script.sh.4; bash local.sh && echo "you can also call local files because they are copied by the remote by the default value of --copy-forwards" # in this case the error is that local.sh is not in the current directory (need to run examples/local.sh)
 ```

 ### Step 6: Get results